A new tab will open and this page will redirect to the UO home page.

 Prohibited Discrimination and Retaliation Policy

-This policy applies to students, employees, and other members of the campus community, sets forth all protected characteristics under university policy, defines prohibited conduct, including discrimination, harassment, and sexual harassment, and expressly prohibits retaliation against those who file a formal complaint or participate in a formal university process.
+This policy applies to students, employees, and other members of the campus community, sets forth all protected characteristics under university policy, defines prohibited conduct, including discrimination, harassment, and sex-based harassment, and expressly prohibits retaliation against those who file a formal complaint or participate in a formal university process.

 The policy also clearly identifies employees by their reporting obligations:

-OICRC will use the policy in place at the time the conduct at issue is alleged to have occurred.
+When determining wherher a policy violation has occurred, OICRC will use the policy in place at the time the conduct at issue is alleged to have occurred.

 Previous V.11.02 Prohibited Discrimination and Retaliation Policy, effective August 18, 2016, through August 15, 2021